Welcome! Καλῶς ὁρίσατε!

 Morning Prayer (also known as Orthros or Matins) begins at 8:30 a.m. on Sundays and holy days, and Divine Liturgy follows from 9:30 to 11 a.m.
 Weekday liturgies are listed on our Church Calendar >

-Our services are in English and Koine Greek, the language of the New Testament.
+Our worship services are in English and Koine Greek, the language of the New Testament.
 Afterward, join us for coffee and friendly fellowship!

 Quick Links to Current and Upcoming Events